rugbyprof/4443-Internet-Programming/Assignment-3.md

 - Change the text "Start Bootstrap" in the sidebar to "Assignment Portal"
 - Change the text "Simple Sidebar" in the body to "Your Name's Assignment Portal"

+- Hold off on the next step.
+I will discuss it in class Wednesday.

 - Change the following:

 | From    |   To |